 Myopia Control (Short Sightedness)

 The condition generally becomes worse over time.
-The traditional approach has been to keep making a patient’s lenses stronger.
+The traditional approach has been to keep making a patient’s prescriptions stronger.
 We approach myopia differently.
 By focusing on the causes and finding solutions to them, we aim to reduce the progress of myopia.

 - Vitale S, Ferris RD, et al. Increased prevalence of myopia in the United States between 1971-1972 and 1999-2004.
 Archives of Ophthamology.
 2009.